barelyhere-edu/Resources-for-learning-CS/README.md

-# Resources-for-learning-CS
+# Resources for learning CS
-Online and free resources I'm using to learn Computer Science and other stuff.
+## Online and free resources I'm using to learn Computer Science and other stuff.

+##